-Where: 90 Berwick Street, W1F 0QB
+Where: 90 Berwick Street, London, W1F 0QB

-Where: 2-24 Kensington High Street, W8 4PT
+Where: 2-24 Kensington High Street, London, W8 4PT

 What: This strikingly old school Chinese restaurant has become somewhat of an institution over the years.
 Usually on Chinese New Year Mr Chow will serve its renowned Mr Chow Noodles – noodles traditionally represent long life in Chinese culture – and dumplings, which are said to symbolise wealth (a dumpling's shape is similar to that of ancient gold and silver) alongside classics like crispy beef and sticky glazed prawns.
 Guests can also typically enjoy a 'noodle pulling' demonstration, but make sure to call ahead if you’re mainly in it for the theatrics, as times and performances are subject to change.

-Where: 151 Knightsbridge, SW1X 7PA
+Where: 151 Knightsbridge, London, SW1X 7PA

 Royal China Club

-Where: 40-42 Baker Street, W1U 7AJ
+Where: 40-42 Baker Street, London, W1U 7AJ

 Why: Taking things a little out of the main drag of Chinese New Year Celebrations, why not visit one of South London’s most unpretentious places for good, solid Chinese cooking?
 We’re talking about Mamalan.
 With sites in both Brixton and Clapham, these cosy dining rooms offer serenity from the frenetic environs of their neighbourhoods.
 The kitchen is a dab hand at classic dumplings, but also ventures into more adventurous territory with plates of wasabi prawn bao or wonton noodle soup.
 While there may not be a lion dance here, you are guaranteed a good time thanks to the laid-back and friendly service.
 Plus, it won’t put too much of a dent in your pocket when it comes time to pay.

-Where: 8 The Pavement, SW4 0HY
+Where: 8 The Pavement, London, SW4 0HY

 How much: You can dine handsomely for under £30 per person at Mama Lan.

-Chinese New Year afternoon tea
+Chinese New Year afternoon tea 2022

-How much: Afternoon tea is £68 per person and includes cocktails.
+How much: £72 per person